The Battle of Thermopylae: How 300 Spartans stood against the massive Persian army

 In 480 BC, an alliance of Greek city-states led by Sparta faced an enormous invading Persian army at the pass of Thermopylae.

-The Greeks held off the Persians for three days before finally being overrun.
-This battle has been cited as one of history's most famous last stands.
+In fact, the Greeks held off the Persians for three days and caused horrific casualties before finally being overrun.
+As a result, this battle has been cited as one of history's most famous 'last stands'.

 In the early fifth century BC, the Persian Empire was at the height of its power.
 The Persians had conquered most of Asia Minor and were now eyeing expansion into Europe.